Chatie/app/README.md

 # wechaty-ionic
 Wechaty Android &amp; Ios App

+Chatie.io - Make your own ChatBot in no language, in minutes.

 title: "Welcome to the Platform!",
 description: "The <b>Ionic Component Documentation</b> showcases a number of useful components that are included out of the box with Ionic.",